 So much value and advice that can be put into practice straight away, and some incredible example stories by the author.

 I struggled with this short paragraph, Seth Godin style of writing.
 There were some thought-provoking things in this book but I much prefer storytelling, rather than bullet-point style writing.
 I gave up reading the last few pages as I couldn’t find momentum and connection to the book.

 - Grounded, Ruth Allen

 A beauty book – I connected with the author early on in the book but lost some interest later on as felt as though things were repeated.
 I wanted more science.
 The pictures and feeling of the book were beautiful.

 A fantastic book full of insight and science.
 I learnt a lot and it inspired me to do several challenges outdoors to get the benefits of sunlight.
 I will refer back to this book for many videos.

 - The Natural Navigator, Tristan Gooley

-I liked this book because of the tips given, but struggled to really get into it.
-Perhaps I wanted story telling, or easier-to-undertand tips.
-I didn’t finish the last few chapters because I couldn’t find the enjoyment.
-Perhaps I will revisit.
+I liked this book because of the tips given but struggled to really get into it.
+Perhaps I wanted storytelling or easier-to-understand tips.
+I didn’t finish the last few chapters because I couldn’t find enjoyment.
+Perhaps I will revisit it.
 I learn from it though as make observations on my nature walks.